 Unconditional Cash Transfers in Kenya

-Money is transferred to beneficiaries using Safaricom’s M-PESA mobile payment system—sending money from the GiveDirectly account to the recipients’ SIM cards.
-Recipients, who are required to register with M-PESA, receive a text message when funds are transferred and can then visit a local M-PESA agent to transfer mobile credit to the agent’s phone in exchange for cash.
-Most households in the sample are within a 30-45 minute walking distance to an M-PESA agent.
-Households in the program without mobile phones are given SIM cards to allow them to redeem money.
-A follow-up survey one year after the first transfers will collect data on income sources, investment, consumption, food security, school enrollment of children, and mental and physical health.
-These surveys will be complemented by the collection of salivary cortisol levels to measure the impact of unconditional cash transfers on stress.
+Money was transferred to beneficiaries using Safaricom’s M-PESA mobile payment system—sending money from the GiveDirectly account to the recipients’ SIM cards.
+Recipients were required to register with M-PESA, and received a text message when the funds were transferred.
+They could then visit a local M-PESA agent to transfer mobile credit to the agent’s phone in exchange for cash.
+Most households in the sample were within a 30-45 minute walking distance to an M-PESA agent.
+Households were given SIM cards to allow them to redeem money, and the opportunity to purchase a mobile phone if they did not have one, with the cost deducted from their transfer.